Massachusetts Minimum Coverage Law

-At The Law Offices of Jeffrey S. Glassman, our Boston traffic accident attorneys, we understand that these minimum coverage laws work to protect those involved in accidents from losses sustained therein, as well as personal liability that could easily bankrupt an individual.
+At Jeffrey Glassman Injury Lawyers, our Boston traffic accident attorneys, we understand that these minimum coverage laws work to protect those involved in accidents from losses sustained therein, as well as a personal liability that could easily bankrupt an individual.

 - Population (more people tends to mean more accidents)

 The concept of mandated auto insurance coverage isn’t a new one.
 In fact, Massachusetts was the very first state to require car liability insurance back in 1925.